griptape-ai/griptape-nodes-library-kling/kling-update.md

 ### Model Capability Matrix (from API Documentation)

+Full API documentation can be accessed at https://app.klingai.com/global/dev/document-api/quickStart/productIntroduction/overview you will also find links to model specific documentations pages later in this plan in the relevant sections.

 | Model | Text-to-Video | Image-to-Video | Multi-Image | Video Extension | Lip-Sync | Video Effects | Camera Control | Motion Brush |
 |-------|---------------|----------------|-------------|-----------------|----------|---------------|----------------|--------------|
 | **kling-v1** | ✅ All modes | ✅ All modes | ❌ | ❌ | ❌ | ✅ All modes | ✅ | ✅ |